 This research was expanded into cross-disciplinary areas, and kept Karen busy exploring the power of the mind to heal.
 Around this time, Karen also started taking courses in clinical hypnosis, and began practicing hypnosis with her children, family, friends, and just about anyone who would volunteer.
 Eventually, she gained the confidence to share this healing art with private-practice clients.
 The results were so miraculous, that by 2007, Karen decided to open up a clinic to teach people about the power of hypnosis, mindfulness and integrative psychotherapy.

-For over 10 years, she ran the Daybreak Clinic – a centre for holistic psychotherapy and mental health services.
+For over 10 years, she ran the Daybreak Clinic - a centre for holistic psychotherapy and mental health services.
 During this time, she developed the Clinical Counselling Hypnotherapy (C.Hyp™) Practitioner training program which has grown into an international network of hundreds of like-minded therapists who are dedicated to mind-body-spirit interventions in psychotherapy.
-Karen is the current President of the Canadian Society of Clinical Hypnosis (Ontario Division) and enjoys travelling around the world to teach mental health professionals about clinical hypnosis and integrative psychotherapy.
+Karen is Past-President of the Canadian Society of Clinical Hypnosis (Ontario Division) and enjoys travelling around the world to teach mental health professionals about clinical hypnosis and integrative psychotherapy.

 Having taught mindfulness and meditation practices along with self-hypnosis strategies to thousands of individuals, Karen’s approach to life and work is one that nurtures mindfulness, inquiry and compassion.
 These days, her favourite thing to do is simply marvel at the beauty and keen intelligence of her two adorable daughters who became young adults in the blink of an eye.

 Karen continues to write poetry, refuses to give up on her belief in magical forests, and still talks to trees.
 Guess what?
 They really do have lots to say.